 13.36.
-Accounting Standards that have been issued but have not yet been adopted introduced by the 2023/24 Code where disclosures are required in the 2022/23 financial statements are:
+Accounting Standards that have been issued but have not yet been adopted

-International Accounting Standard 8 requires the Council to disclose the expected impact of new standards that have been issued, but not yet adopted.
-The standards
+International Accounting Standard 8 requires the Council to disclose the expected impact of new standards that have been issued, but not yet adopted:

-- IFRS 16 Leases this will be applicable to those authorities who have decided to voluntarily implement the standard, which the Council has decided not to implement at this stage. - Definition of Accounting Estimates (Amendments to IAS 8) issued in February 2021. - Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) issued in February 2021. - Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12) issued in May 2021. - Updating a Reference to the Conceptual Framework (Amendments to IFRS 3) issued in May 2020.
+- IFRS 16 Leases this will be applicable to those authorities who have decided to voluntarily implement the standard; the Council has decided not to implement the standard at this time. - Classification of Liabilities as Current or Non-current (Amendments to IAS 1) issued in January 2020. - Lease Liability in a Sale and Leaseback (Amendments to IFRS 16) issued in September 2022. - Non-current Liabilities with Covenants (Amendments to IAS 1) issued in October 2022 - International Tax Reform: Pillar Two Model Rules (Amendments to IAS 12) issued in May 2023 - Supplier Finance Arrangements (Amendments to IAS 7 and IFRS 7) issued in May 2023.